willtrivett/eventfilter/README.md

 java -jar eventfilter-1.0.jar [../reports.csv [../reports.json[ ../reports.xml]]]
 Any finite number of input files can be handed into the program arguments.
 The full path or path with respect to the jar file are valid.

+The output as 'combined.csv' into the current working directory.

 ## Requirements
 Read the 3 input files reports.json, reports.csv, reports.xml and output a combined CSV file with the following characteristics: